-The Company transitioned the Mobility Solutions segment from an outsourced handset manufacturing model to a software licensing model during fiscal 2017.
-The Company now licenses its device security software and service suite, as well as related brand assets, to TCL Communication, PT BB Merah Putih, and Optiemus.
-The design and manufacture of future BlackBerry-branded smartphones will be undertaken by these licensed partners, who have agreed to adhere to the Company's quality, security, and branding guidelines.
+The Company completed the transition of its handheld device business from an outsourced hardware manufacturing model to a software licensing model during fiscal 2018.
+The Company licenses its device security software and service suite, as well as related brand assets, to TCL, PT BB Merah Putih, and Optiemus.
+The design, manufacture, sales, and customer support of BlackBerry-branded smartphones is undertaken by these licensed partners, who have agreed to adhere to the Company's quality, security, and branding guidelines.

-The Company outsources all of its other hardware manufacturing requirements, supporting IoT and BlackBerry Radar, to specialized global electronic manufacturing services and joint development manufacturing companies who are positioned to meet the volumes, scale, cost and quality requirements of the Company.
-The Company's hardware model also strives to provide a supply chain with speed advantages in designing for faster product life cycles, as well as to leverage scale and manufacturing strength beyond current volumes.
+The Company outsources the hardware manufacturing requirements for its BlackBerry Radar business to specialized global electronic manufacturing service providers who are positioned to meet the volumes, scale, timing, cost and quality requirements of the Company.
 The Company generally provides sourcing guidance and decisions for materials are made jointly with the outsourcing partner.
 In most cases the ongoing supply is the sole responsibility of the outsourcing supplier.
-The Company relies on the outsourcing partner and its suppliers to supply functional components on a timely basis and in sufficient quantities.